 They will all arrive with unknown issues from lockdown, some challenged, others empowered.
 Some will have thrived, others not.
 Depending on your school and catchment, some will be able to pick up learning, others will have stopped and will need to be re-integrated back into a school way of working with its rules and integral dynamics.

-Teachers need to know their pupils to help them succeed.
+However, Teachers need to know their pupils’ strengths and weaknesses to help them succeed.

 All research has shown that pupils learn at different rates and will respond differently to different tasks.
 A teacher takes these points and brings them together allowing each pupil to learn in their own individual way.